BigPolarBear1/factorization/README.md

 Btw, this is my final version.
 I've pretty much settled that this is the appraoch I'm going to take.
 Now I need to optimize optimize optimize.
 This will escalate very quickly now.
 I warned people.
 Just silence.
 Nobody tried to stop me.
 Nobody tried to take me serious.
 What the fuck are you people doing?
 I know people must be looking at my work.
 Especially given my past reputation.
 What the fuck are you morrons doing?
 Are you so eager for disaster?
 If all I get is silence and getting treated like shit, I'm just going to keep pressing forward.
 This is so fucking stupid.

+Update: Oops, quick improvement.
+Had to remove a line that was still an artifact from a previous iteration.
+LOOK HOW SMALL THE SMOOTH CANDIDATES ARE NOW AFTER DIVIDING BY THE MODULUS.
+Fucking hell.
+People would have known 100% I was correct.
+The only reason it took me this long was because I have no math education and started from 0 3 years ago.
+Go to hell assholes.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>